Firehed/doctrine-dbal-logging-middleware/README.md

 The `SAVEPOINT` queries either will show up in their underlying connection-specific syntax or possibly not at all.
 I'm not sure how to test this!
 (doctrine/dbal/src/Connection.php and thereabouts)

+You can now find out about query failres (see Error Handling, above)

 ## How to use this
 If you have an implemenation of the DBAL SQLLogger interface (which is probably the case if you're here), you'll need to make the following changes: